Whistler in Autumn: Top Ten Things To Do

 Even though Whistler is an outdoor paradise there is lots happening inside and the rainy days of pre-winter are the best time to check out stuff you won’t have time for once the snow falls.

 “There’s tons of awesome stuff happening at the library,” says Nadine.
 The Whistler Public Library website has dozens of events listed and often has university professors speaking on top scientific topics and current events.
-The Audain Art Museum and the Squamish Lil’wat Cultural Centre will be open to explore with both permanent and temporary exhibits as well as events for kids and adults.
-Over at the Whistler Museum and Archives there’s always something cool happening including a brand new photographic exhibition opening September 15!
+The Audain Art Museum, Whistler Museum and Archives, and the Squamish Lil’wat Cultural Centre will be open to explore with both permanent and temporary exhibits as well as events for kids and adults.

 Not to be outdone, Arts Whistler is bringing back Fall for Arts, an entire season of art, music and cultural events to really get the creative juices flowing.
 Check their Fall for Arts event listing for all the fabulous events in town from September through to December.

 Vallea Lumina is a multimedia nighttime adventure that takes you on a walk in the woods with a magical twist.
 With lights, lasers, sounds, and projections you follow the tale of two lost hikers chasing some mysterious stardust.
 This has fast become one of THE things to do on a night out in Whistler, and all you need is a sense of wonder and a good pair of walking shoes.